 Open Exploration endorses the summary of misconduct provided by WAME as follows.

-★ Falsification of data: ranges from fabrication to deceptive reporting of findings and omission of conflicting data, or willful suppression and/or distortion of data.
+★ Falsification of data: ranges from fabrication to deceptive selective reporting of findings and omission of conflicting data, or willful suppression and/or distortion of data;

-★ Improprieties of authorship: improper assignment of credit, such as excluding others, inclusion of individuals as authors who have not made a definite contribution to the work published or submission of multi-authored publications without the concurrence of all authors.
+★ Improprieties of authorship: improper assignment of credit, such as excluding others, misrepresentation of the same material as original in more than one publication, inclusion of individuals as authors who have not made a definite contribution to the work published; or submission of multi-authored publications without the concurrence of all authors;

-★ Material failure to comply with legislative and regulatory requirements affecting research: including but not limited to serious or substantial, repeated, willful violations of applicable local regulations and law involving the use of funds, care of animals, human subjects, investigational drugs, recombinant products, new devices, or radioactive, biological or chemical materials.
+★ Material failure to comply with legislative and regulatory requirements affecting research: including but not limited to serious or substantial, repeated, willful violations of applicable local regulations and law involving the use of funds, care of animals, human subjects, investigational drugs, recombinant products, new devices, or radioactive, biologic, or chemical materials;

-★ Inappropriate behavior in relation to misconduct: this includes unfounded or knowingly false accusations of misconduct, failure to report known or suspected misconduct, withholding of information relevant to a claim or misconduct and retaliation against persons involved in the allegation or investigation.
+★ Inappropriate behavior in relation to misconduct: this includes unfounded or knowingly false accusations of misconduct, failure to report known or suspected misconduct, withholding or destruction of information relevant to a claim of misconduct and retaliation against persons involved in the allegation or investigation.

-Besides, Open Exploration also takes the following practices as misconduct:
+In addition, Open Exploration considers the following practices as misconduct:

-★ Duplicate publication: submit the same manuscript, in the same or different languages, simultaneously to more than one journal.
-There are certain cases where secondary publication is justifiable and acceptable, please refer to the ICMJE's Overlapping Publications Policy.
+★ Duplicate publication: submission of a work, in the same or different languages, simultaneously to more than one journal.
+For cases where secondary publication is justifiable and acceptable, please refer to Duplicate Publication;

 Dealing with Allegations of Misconduct

 Open Exploration adopts iThenticate to detect possible plagiarism, which ensures the originality of submitted content.
-We encourage all the reviewers to report potential misconduct of the manuscripts they reviewed.
-We also encourage all the readers to contact us to report potential misconduct in the published content.
-Open Exploration deals with all allegations of potential misconduct severely based on the COPE flowchart case by case.
+We encourage all reviewers to report potential misconduct of the manuscripts they reviewed.
+We also encourage all readers to contact us to report potential misconduct related to published content.
+Open Exploration deals with all allegations of potential misconduct in a serious manner based on the COPE flowchart.

-★ Corrections should state the detailed corrections they made, and link to the original articles to remind readers.
+★ Corrections should state the detailed corrections they made, and link to the original articles;

 ★ The published original version will not be deleted from the public domain.
-A link of its Correction and a brief reminding note will be displayed together with the original version to warn readers that this article has a Correction.
+A link of its correction and a brief note will be displayed together with the original version to warn readers that this article has a correction.